topquark22/Plexorino/demux/README.md

 # Plexorino/demux

-Skeleton code for using the 74HC259 addressable latch with Arduino.
+Skeleton code for using the 74HC259 addressable latch as a demultiplexer with Arduino.
 This increases the number of digital outputs.

 ## Configurations